hannesdatta/course-dprep/content/docs/course/_index.md

 - Use R to clean and transform data for analysis (e.g., aggregation, merging, de-duplication, reshaping, data conversions, regular expressions)
 - Use R for generating automatic reports (e.g., to assess data quality, to report research findings in a paper) and deploying research findings in novel ways (e.g., apps)
 - Use Workflow Management Tools to create and run portable, automated, and reproducible data pipelines
-- Track, evaluate and share your progress on the course's learning goals[^2]

-[^2]: Students use a web app to monitor their progress on the course's learning goals by "ticking off" items from a to-do list (e.g., "I have installed Python," "I have finished Tutorial X," etc.).
-The instructor can use the app to learn which topics to highlight during live streams.
-Students, in turn, can use the app to see how far others in the class have already proceeded, giving them direct feedback on their performance.

 <br>
 <img style="width:75%" src="dprep_framework.png" />